15: The Bear

 “Did you hit the button?”
 Hunter asked.

 “No,” I replied.
 I hadn’t even thought of the button.
-It was in my pocket the whole time, though I had been warned that this was not a legitimate reason to press the button.
+It was in my pocket the whole time, though I had been warned that this was not a legitimate reason to push the button.

 “Good.
 I’m gonna call EMS, Mike.
-Are you okay?”
-He asked.
+Are you okay?” he asked.

 “No!”
 I said.